-Octavia is being treated for a nasty facial wound that has sadly become infected.
-I’m sorry for the graphic nature of these pictures but this is the kind of reality that wildlife rescues face on a daily basis.
+This is Octavia, who was treated for a nasty facial wound.
+I’m sorry for the graphic nature of these wound pictures but this is the kind of reality that wildlife rescues face on a daily basis.

 I wish hedgehogs could talk and that I knew the cause of the wound.
 This one is possibly a strimmer or bite wound.
 Sadly, the wound has got infected and the skin underneath is dying (necrotic).
 She has an abscess in the neck area on the same side that you can’t see in this picture.